BarbUk/dotfiles/README.md

 ### Light bar

 [Light bar](https://github.com/BarbUk/dotfiles/blob/master/bin/light_bar) is a minimal script to change screen brightness and display a simple bar.
 Good to include in awesomewm or any other wm.

+### Volume bar

+[Volume bar](https://github.com/BarbUk/dotfiles/blob/master/bin/vol_bar) is a minimal script to change volume and display a simple bar.
+Good to include in awesomewm or any other wm.

 ### Ssh connect
 [Ssh connect](https://github.com/BarbUk/dotfiles/blob/master/bin/ssh_connect) is a script that: